Nicaragua "Kid from Decatur" - Single Origin

 Species: 100% Arabica

-This coffee is part of the Roasters Spotlight, a limited-time project sponsored by Glitter Cat Barista, a nonprofit dedicated to uplifting marginalized voices and communities in coffee.
+This coffee was part of the Roasters Spotlight, a limited-time project sponsored by Glitter Cat Barista, a nonprofit dedicated to uplifting marginalized voices and communities in coffee.
+We've decided to keep roasting it!

 This project represented a personal yet familial journey of spirituality, energy, love, and inspiration.